-Introduction
+1. Introduction

 In many countries of the world, the agricultural sector is regarded as a stimulant of economic development (Food and Agricultural Statistics, 2004).
-There is evidence to show consistently that it is not possible for any country to successfully attain industrialized status without first achieving significant success in agricultural performance since the green revolution (investment in food production) is crucial to the industrial revolution (Inegbedion et al., 2020; as well as (Inegbedion et al., 2018).
+There are shreds of evidence to show consistently that it is not possible for any country to successfully attain industrialized status without first achieving significant success in agricultural performance since the green revolution (investment in food production) is crucial to the industrial revolution (Inegbedion et al., 2020; as well as Inegbedion et al., 2018).
 The "agricultural sector performance, particularly through improved productivity, is one of the major ways of reducing poverty in developing countries" (Nebo & Ejionueme, 2017), which is consistent with the key macroeconomic goals of any economy and two of the United Nation's Sustainable Development Goals: "No Hunger" and "No Poverty".

 Over time, the agricultural sector has suffered neglect in Nigeria that it is largely unattractive to the current generation of youths.
 It is for this reason that a different type of agricultural marketing deserves to be given due attention to ensure that the earnings potential of agriculture is not undermined.
 Given the popularity of the use of social media across the different age grades in Nigeria, it is logical to expect that its use in the marketing of agricultural products will make a significant impact on the demand for agricultural products and thus on sales.
 This explains the rationale for this study.
+The main objective of this study was to investigate the impact of the adoption of social media in agricultural marketing by farmers in South-South Nigeria on major performance indicators; such as cost of marketing, demand for agricultural products and turnover of farmers.